stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 **46. Although your application customarily runs at 30% usage, you have identified a recurring usage spike (>90%) between 8pm and midnight daily.
 What is the most cost effective way to scale your application to meet this increased need?**
 * Use Proactive Cyclic Scaling to boost your capacity at a fixed interval

 **47. You work for a popular media outlet about to release a story that is expected to go viral.
 During load testing on the website, you discover that there is read contention on the database tier of your application.
-Your RDS instance consists of a MySQL database on an extra large instance.
+Your RDS instance consists of a MySQL database on an extra-large instance.
 Which two of the following approaches would be best to further scale this instance to meet the anticipated increase in traffic your viral story will generate?**
-* Use Elasticache to cache the frequently read, static data
+* Use ElastiCache to cache the frequently read, static data

-**48. Following advice from your consultant, you have configured your VPC to use Dedicated hosting tenancy.
+**48. Following advice from your consultant, you have configured your VPC to use dedicated hosting tenancy.
 A subsequent change to your application has rendered the performance gains from dedicated tenancy superfluous, and you would now like to recoup some of these greater costs.
 How do you revert to Default hosting tenancy?**
 * Create AMIs of all your instances.
 Create a new VPC with Default as the hosting tenancy attribute, and use them to create new instances using Default tenancy

 **49. Which URL format does S3 support in pointing to bucket "mynewbucket"?**